10 Beautiful Hawaiian Beaches – Oahu

 The horseshoe-shaped bay was formed long ago by a volcanic explosion.
 These days, a coral reef thrives close to shore in shallow waters, making it ideal for snorkeling with everything from tropical fish to green sea turtles.

-The bay is actually designated a nature preserve, and so requires an entrance fee and a strict adherence to rules (such as not harassing or feeding the marine life).
+The bay is actually a designated nature preserve, and so requires an entrance fee and a strict adherence to rules (such as not harassing or feeding the marine life).
 But it's definitely worth a visit.
+Snorkeling here was a highlight of my trip to Oahu!

 The Halona Blowhole is a rock formation which can turn into somewhat of a mini geyser when the seas are rough and the wind is blowing.
 The rocks have formed into a curved chute of sorts, and, when water is forced into the chute, it is forced up out of the “blowhole,” much like water is forced out of a whale's blowhole when it surfaces for air.